oxidizing/sihl/README.md

 ## Goal

 The goal is a workflow and a set of tools to build safe web applications quickly with long-term maintainability in mind in ReasonML.
+The [design goals](DESIGN_GOALS.md) are listed separately.

 ## Concepts